BascoDev/Shopify-Sections/README.md

 # Shopify-Sections
-Share some usable shopify section
+I would like to share some usefull shopify function for everyone.